 How much is 50 marks in percentiles?

-This score is below average score but still provides a chance to secure admission to state-run colleges or private universities with lower cut-offs.
+This score is below the average score but still provides a chance to secure admission to state-run colleges or private universities with lower cut-offs.

 Colleges You Can Get Into with 50 Marks in JEE Main: